The spirit of rage has been unleashed like oil on a fire.

 When we see this, it is a call to prayer.
 It is important not to engage the rage, but to intercede.
-For the rage is the “Spirit of the Pharisee.”
-The root is pride which breeds the twins of offense and deception.
+The rage is the same spirit seen on the Pharisees back in biblical times.
+The root is pride which then breeds the twins of offense and deception.

 His pride as king turned to fear, offense and deception regarding a trusted servant, David.
 It built within Saul until it released an uncontrollable rage against David that was completely unfounded.
-No matter what David did, Saul was convinced that David needed to be removed and destroyed.
+No matter what David did to show his honor to Saul, Saul was triggered and convinced that David needed to be removed and destroyed.

 David didn’t engage the rage, in fact, he continued to honor Saul.

 As you go about your day, you will no doubt encounter this rage at some time or another.
 It can rise up at the most unexpected moment and from the most unexpected source.
 But when that rage tries to engage you, don’t.
 Remember it is a call to prayer for the person and the situation.

 Proverbs tells us that “Pride goes before destruction, and a haughty spirit before a fall.”

 You cannot speak logic to those who operate in this spirit.
 Don’t try.
 Don’t engage the rage.